poudelprakash/poudelprakash.github.io/_posts/2016-07-04-ie-alternative-to-inludes.md

 includes("abc",'a') //=> true
 includes("abc",'e') //=> false
 ```
-Since this worked, I began replacing `.includes` with my own `includes` function and then realised in some places I had wanted negative of .inludes().
+Since this worked, I began replacing `.includes` with my own `includes` function and then realised in some places I had wanted negative of .includes().
 I also wrote another function that would do exactly opposite and named it `doesNotInclude`.
 The function looked like this:

 ```js
 function doesNotInclude(container, value) {